 This is why most Vietnamese will tell you that Ho Chi Minh never married and was celibate his entire life.
-In fact, the Vietnamese pride themselves in this legend that he lived as a celibate monk, but the truth is a lot more complicated than that.
+The Vietnamese pride themselves in the legend that he lived as a celibate monk, but the truth is much more complicated.

 Ho Chi Minh sacrificed a lot for Vietnam; he never had any children or family and spent his entire life fighting for Vietnamese independence.

-4 – Ho Chi Minh Really Loved Vietnam And The Vietnamese
+4 – Ho Chi Minh Loved Vietnam And The Vietnamese People

 When I think of Ho Chi Minh, I think about a man who truly loved Vietnam and the Vietnamese people.
 Ho Chi Minh was willing to give up everything to fight for freedom for the Vietnamese people.

-Ho Chi Minh sacrificed all comforts to live in the jungles, live in caves, and live as a guerrilla fighter.
-This fight did not just last a few years but lasted his entire life for any person that is a huge sacrifice and deserves the recognition of the sacrifice.
+Ho Chi Minh sacrificed all comforts to live in the jungles, in caves, as a guerrilla fighter.
+This fight lasted not just a few years but his entire life; for any person, that is a huge sacrifice.

 Ho Chi Minh was known to say:

 5 – Ho Chi Minh Believed In Freedom For Vietnam

 Ho Chi Minh truly believed in freedom and independence for Vietnam.
 During his lifetime, most of his focus was on the Vietnamese independence from the colonial French.
 He wanted to see the Vietnamese be able to rule their own government and decide their own destiny.